calvin-vin/pomodoro-app/README.md

 4. User can choose timer, short break, or long break
 5. User can see seconds count down
 6. User can set number of minutes for each type of timer
-7. The timer will automatically reset if timer has run out
+7. The timer will automatically reset if the timer has run out

 ## Tech Stack